Asymptotic-preserving semi-implicit finite volume scheme for Extended Magnetohydrodynamics: Numerical formulation

 The temporal update of the current algorithm uses operator splitting of explicit and implicit components at each substage.
 The explicit second-order Runge–Kutta (RK2) method achieves second-order accuracy for the unsplit explicit flux and source term updates but only first-order accuracy for the implicit source term update.
 As a result, the overall temporal accuracy remains first order.
 A formal proof of the temporal accuracy is shown below and a slightly more general scheme (e.g., introducing $\alpha$ and $\gamma$) is used to avoid an over-determined system of equations.

 where $R(U)$ and $DF(U)$ are the implicit and explicit update, respectively.
 The explicit source and flux are left unsplit to simplify the problem of finding a solution to this linear analysis.
+Note that although $\mathbf{E}$-flux update is split from the other variables flux and explicit source term update, the $\mathbf{E}$-flux can be seen as inputs (e.g., components of $U_3$, $U^{n+1}$) to the implicit source term update in Eq. \ref{eq: LA4} and \ref{eq: LA8}.
 The advantage of operator splitting of implicit and explicit parts at each substage is that it ensures that the stiff source term relaxes to $R(U)\approx0$ which in the ideal MHD limit will preserve the specific form of the Ohm's law, $\mathbf{E}\approx -\mathbf{u}\times \mathbf{B}$.
 This will then be used to update the flux while the explicit non-ideal source term will go to zero.
 The above steps should ideally be combined such that they are 2nd-order accurate in the linear regime.

 Applying Eqs. \ref{eq: LA1} - \ref{eq: LA8} to a linear system gives \cite{Broadwell}

 where A and B are constant matrices but A is treated implicitly.
 This gives the following exact solution at time $t=\Delta t$,